Chronic sinusitis occurs when the spaces inside your nose and head (sinuses) are swollen and inflamed for three months or longer, despite treatment.

 - Sore throat

 Chronic sinusitis and acute sinusitis have similar signs and symptoms, but acute sinusitis is a temporary infection of the sinuses often associated with a cold.
-The signs and symptoms of chronic sinusitis last longer and often cause more fatigue.
+The signs and symptoms of chronic sinusitis last at least 12 weeks, but you may have several episodes of acute sinusitis before developing chronic sinusitis.
 Fever isn't a common sign of chronic sinusitis, but you might have one with acute sinusitis.

 When to see a doctor